critterandguitari/ETC_Manual/manual.md

-Setting the contents of the text file to `0` (the number zero) will switch ETC to a kind of omni mode, telling the device to ignore the MIDI channel of incoming message and to respond to everything it receives.
+Setting the contents of the text file to `0` (the number zero) will switch ETC to a kind of omni mode, telling the device to ignore the MIDI channel of incoming messages and to respond to everything it receives.
 As an example, this might be preferable if you are using a MIDI controller that has both keys and/or knobs (typically transmitted on channel 1) and drum pads (often sent on channel 10).